mcp-rune 0.107.0

 MCP Server as Source of Truth

-The MCP server owns all form metadata — field types, validations, grouping, labels.
-The Rails API is only used to:
+The MCP server owns all form metadata — field kinds, validations, grouping, labels.
+The backend behind the DataLayer is only consulted to:

 Single Generic Renderer